-• Supervisor Password
+Supervisor Password

-Descriptions: Set a supervisor password to prevent unauthorized users from changing the startup sequence, network-related settings, and system date and time.
+Descriptions: Set a supervisor password to prevent unauthorized users from changing the startup sequence, network related settings, and system date and time.
+For more information, see "Passwords introduction" on page 51.

-• Lock UEFI BIOS Settings
+Lock UEFI BIOS Settings

 Descriptions: Enable this option to prevent unauthorized users from changing any settings in ThinkPad Setup.
 To use this function, a supervisor password is required.